-- 1. Make sure he/she understands the assignment (purpose, due date, expected outcomes). - 2.
+- 1. Make sure your student understands the assignment (purpose, due date, expected outcomes). - 2.
 Find time to do homework, use time provided in school wisely, and plan for the completion of long and short-term assignments. - 3.
-Analyze his/her study habits and take advantage of available study aides and supports. - 4.
-Ask his/her teacher for missed assignments upon return from an absence, or in advance of a scheduled absence.
+Analyze the students study habits and take advantage of available study aides and supports. - 4.
+Ask the student for missed assignments upon return from an absence, or in advance of a scheduled absence.